9spire/react-playground/README.md

-# Getting Started with Create React App
+# Purpose

+In order to be a better developer, it's practice that makes perfect.
+By creating this small, simple site without a tutorial, armed with search engines and a day-to-day experience, I seek to be better at my job, and have a richer understanding.

+View the project here:

+## What I used

+Using Create React App, a router, fetching from free APIs, and heavily borrowing from the default Material UI, I am learning to build from the blank .js page.

+## What I would do differently

+It's not done yet so there's a list of todos still.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`